 What are the Differences between English and German marketing language?

-Diversifying the messaging approach in German and English is the key to success.
+Marketing language differences: diversifying the messaging approach in German and English is the key to success.

-Search engine optimization is very important for websites.
+Indeed, search engine optimization is very important for websites.
 So working in the translation industry you should have at least a basic understanding on how to optimize translations for websites perfectly.
 Many different factors fall into the optimization and there are many different areas that can be optimized.
 Knowing what to do is not always easy but in this article you will find all the answers you need in one place.

 A comparison of US and German marketing language

 English is one of the most influential languages in the world, especially online.
-It’s the native language of a whopping 370 minion people and is also used by 740 million non-native speakers, which means that around 20% of the world’s population speaks English to some degree.
-German is spoken by more than 130 million people and is the most widely spoken language in the European Union.
+In fact, it’s the native language of a whopping 370 minion people and is also used by 740 million non-native speakers, which means that around 20% of the world’s population speaks English to some degree.
+Conversely, German is spoken by more than 130 million people and is the most widely spoken language in the European Union.
 Germany’s “.de” is the second-largest country top-level domain out there, following China’s “.cn”.
 It is a huge market, and addressing it properly means that you are taking care of millions of potential customers.

 Despite the fact that the English and German languages share the same roots, the two countries themselves are very different.
 If you are already putting effort into reaching German customers, you will want to make sure to approach them in a way that is the most natural and appealing to them.